sirPinwheel/XY_painter_for_twitch/README.md

 exclude the white and near-white pixels from the picture.

 # How to configure
-The program was designed to work with one channel, but there's no reason for it to not wortk with a different one that's using the same format for drawing pixels.
+The program was designed to work with one channel, but there's no reason for it to not work with a different one that's using the same format for drawing pixels.

 To use it first you'll need to configure it, all the settings are in the config.py file: